Stepwise dismantling of nuclear facilities

-Before the dismantling work starts, the plant is largely in the same technical condition as in post-operation.
+Before dismantling begins, the plant is still in almost the same technical state as after cessation of operation.
 Fuel and operational waste have, as far as possible, been removed.

-In preparation for decommissioning, a detailed overview of the plant’s radioactive inventory is produced.
-For this purpose, further measurements are taken in all areas of the facility and samples are collected and analysed.
+In preparation for decommissioning, a detailed overview of the plant’s radioactive inventory is drawn up.
+For this purpose, the existing data is, where necessary, supplemented with measurements or samples that are then evaluated.

 On this basis, the final plan for the dismantling can be prepared.
 The radiological characterisation is continuously added to and updated in order to support dismantling.

 The following figures illustrate dismantling using a simplified cross section of a nuclear power plant.
 In each dismantling step, the systems, structures and components highlighted in red are removed.

 Dismantling in stages

 One possible strategy is to start dismantling components in areas with low contamination and then to continue in areas with higher contamination; dismantling is carried out “from the outside in”.
 Equipment needed to segregate, decontaminate and reprocess the waste and residues can then be installed in the vacated areas, e.g. parts of the turbine building.

 Almost all removed parts are disassembled into easily manageable pieces and decontaminated if necessary.
 Decontamination can take place, depending on the circumstances, before or after disassembly.
 Each piece is examined for radioactivity.
 Based on this assessment, a decision is taken on whether the piece has to be conditioned and handed over as radioactive waste, or whether it can be further treated and cleared, which means that it can be fed back into general substance cycles as non-radioactive material.